-On October 1, 2011, Hypergenomics Limited entered into an agreement (the "Agreement") with PB Commodities Pte Limited ("PB Commodities").
+4) On October 1, 2011, Hypergenomics Limited entered into an agreement (the "Agreement") with PB Commodities Pte Limited ("PB Commodities").
 At the time of the Agreement, Laith Reynolds (former Director of Singapore Volition) was serving as a Director of PB Commodities.
 The Agreement provides office space and office support staff to Hypergenomics Limited for \$1,450 USD per month.
 Hypergenomics is also required to pay for all reasonable expenses incurred.
 The term of the Agreement is twelve months, commencing on October 1, 2011, with automatic extensions of twelve months and a three month notice required for termination of the Agreement.
 For the fiscal years ended December 31, 2010 and December 31, 2011 Hypergenomics paid approximately \$0 USD and \$8,700 USD, respectively, to PB Commodities.
 A copy of the Agreement was filed as Exhibit 10.07 to our Amended Current Report on Form 8-K/A filed with the SEC on February 24, 2012 and is incorporated herein by reference to Exhibit 10.07.

-Mining House Limited ("Mining House") provides consultancy and office support services to Singapore Volition for £1,450 GBP (\$2,300 USD) per month commencing on November 1, 2010; additionally, Singapore Volition is required to pay for all reasonable expenses incurred by Mining House in providing these services.
-Cameron Reynolds (current President, CEO and a Director of VolitionRx Limited), Rodney Rootsaert (current Secretary of VolitionRx Limited) and Laith Reynolds (former Director of Singapore Volition) serve as Directors of Mining House (Mr. Cameron Reynolds resigned September 30, 2011).
+Mining House Limited ("Mining House") provides consultancy and office support services to Singapore Volition for £1,450 GBP (\$2,300 USD) per month commencing on November 1, 2010; Singapore Volition is required to pay for all reasonable expenses incurred by Mining House in providing these services.
+Cameron Reynolds (current President, CEO and a Director of VolitionRx Limited), Rodney Rootsaert (current Secretary of VolitionRx Limited) and Laith Reynolds (former Director of Singapore Volition) serve as Directors of Mining House (Mr. Cameron Reynolds resigned September 30, 2011) but do not receive any compensation in exchange for their directorships.
+Further, Cameron Reynolds, Rodney Rootsaert and Laith Reynolds do not receive any compensation whatsoever, directly or indirectly, from Mining House.
 Mining House does not currently provide any services to companies other than Singapore Volition, its subsidiaries and affiliates, but between 2006 and 2010 provided office support services to seven other companies.
-Mining House does not operate for profit.
-For the year ended December 31, 2011, Singapore Volition paid approximately £25,000 GBP (\$40,250 USD) to Mining House split between £17,400 GBP (\$27,600 USD) for consultancy and office support services and £7,600 GBP (\$12,650 USD) for expenses.
-For the year ended December 31, 2010, Singapore Volition paid approximately £6,300 GBP (\$9,950 USD) to Mining House split between £2,900 GBP (\$4,600 USD) for consultancy and office support services and £3,400 GBP (\$5,350 USD) for expenses.
-By reason of their directorships of Mining House, Cameron Reynolds, Rodney Rootsaert and Laith Reynolds are each deemed to have received compensation in the form of one third (1/3) of the consultancy and office support services received by Mining House.
-For the years ended December 31, 2011 and 2010, Cameron Reynolds, Rodney Rootsaert and Laith Reynolds are each deemed to have received £5,800 GBP (\$9,200 USD) and £966 GBP (\$1,533 USD) respectively.
+Mining House does not operate for profit and does not pay any salary or other compensation to anyone, directly or indirectly, to perform the services.
+Rodney Rootsaert performs the services on behalf of Mining House, however as stated above, he does not receive any compensation in exchange.
+For the fiscal years ended December 31, 2010 and December 31, 2011, Singapore Volition paid approximately \$9,950 USD (£6,300 GBP) and \$40,250 USD (£25,000 GBP), respectively, to Mining House.
 The amounts paid by Singapore Volition to Mining House per month are used to cover Mining House's overhead costs and the hard costs and expenses incurred by Mining House in performing the consultancy and office support services including the costs of European mobile phone usage, office equipment, printing and reproduction costs, and associated office costs and expenses.
+If the £1,450 GBP (\$2,300 USD) received each month from Singapore Volition exceeds the costs and expenses incurred by Mining House, the excess funds are held by Mining House and applied to the following month's costs and expenses.
+If the costs and expenses incurred in a given month exceed the monthly fees paid by Singapore Volition, Singapore Volition shall pay the additional amount owing.
 There is no written agreement by and between Mining House and Singapore Volition setting forth the terms of this arrangement.